birogeri/kspace-explorer/README.md

 If the app does not behave as expected, you can [post issues here](https://github.com/birogeri/kspace-explorer/issues) with your GitHub account.

-To help diagnose the prbolem, please try and run it with logging enabled.
+To help diagnose the problem, please try and run K-space Explorer with logging enabled.
-To enable logging mode, run K-space Explorer with `--log` command line argument.
+To enable logging mode, run the app with the `--log` command line argument.

 ``` shell
     python kspace.py --log